Toggle: English / Spanish

 - Bilirubin and alpha fetoprotein levels appear normal

-Note: Even with normal results after an amniocentesis, your baby may still have other types of birth defects.
+Note: Even with normal results after an amniocentesis, a baby may still have other types of birth defects.

 What abnormal results mean